arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-tcp-plc-ide/content.md

 ### Project Overview

-With the necessary prerequisites in place and the tools for Modbus TCP configuration for Portenta Machine Control using PLC IDE, we will introduce an example project.
-This project will demonstrate how to establish Modbus TCP communication between two Portenta Machine Control devices.
+With the prerequisites in place and the tools for configuring Modbus TCP on the Portenta Machine Control using the PLC IDE, we will now introduce an example project.
+This project demonstrates how to set up Modbus TCP communication between two Portenta Machine Control devices.

-In this example, we will make a minor adjustment to the default example code using the counter (`cnt`) variable.
-The counter information will be transmitted, facilitating real-time handshake verification between Portenta Machine Control devices.
-For this tutorial, we will assign Ethernet properties manually to each device.
+In this example, we will make a small adjustment to the default example code using the counter (`cnt`) variable.
+The counter value will be transmitted, enabling real-time handshake verification between the two devices.
+For this tutorial, we will manually assign Ethernet properties to each device.

-Through the counter information provided by the 'Modbus TCP Server Portenta Machine Control', the 'Modbus TCP Client Portenta Machine Control' oversees the programmable digital I/Os and digital outputs.
-Each Portenta Machine Control focuses on a specific function using the elements mentioned earlier.
-You will learn to set the Modbus TCP role for each Portenta Machine Control device, following the sections dedicated to each role.
+The `Modbus TCP Server Portenta Machine Control` will provide the counter data, while the 'Modbus TCP Client Portenta Machine Control' will manage the programmable digital I/Os and digital outputs.
+Each device will focus on specific tasks using these elements.
+You will learn how to assign the Modbus TCP role to each Portenta Machine Control device in the following sections.

-For those eager to dive right in, the complete example project is available for download [here](assets/ModbusTCP_PMC_Example.zip).
-All crucial configurations and components are incorporated, so it is ready to be compiled and uploaded to the corresponding Portenta Machine Control device.
+For those ready to begin, the complete example project is available for download [here](assets/ModbusTCP_PMC_Example.zip).
+It includes all the necessary configurations and components, making it ready to compile and upload to the corresponding Portenta Machine Control device.

-Subsequent sections will delve into the setup of each Portenta Machine Control, explaining their specific roles in Modbus TCP communication.
+The next sections will cover the setup for each Portenta Machine Control, explaining their specific roles in Modbus TCP communication.

 #### Modbus TCP Server Portenta Machine Control

-To configure the Portenta Machine Control as a Modbus TCP Server, navigate to the `Ethernet` tab in the `Resources` panel of the PLC IDE.
-The `Modbus TCP Slave` mode is always enabled, so there is no need to adjust settings in this window.
-Yet, for the Portenta Machine Control to operate seamlessly with Modbus TCP, specific properties must be set.
+To configure the Portenta Machine Control as a Modbus TCP Server, go to the `Ethernet` tab in the `Resources` panel of the PLC IDE.
+The *`Modbus TCP Slave mode`* is always enabled, so no additional settings need to be changed in this window.
+However, specific properties must be configured for the Portenta Machine Control to work properly with Modbus TCP.

-When you begin a new project file in the PLC IDE, you may find that the Ethernet properties within the sketch are commented out.
-To enable the required configurations, you should uncomment these lines.
-You can find the sketch in the `Resources` panel of the PLC IDE.
-After updating the sketch, upload it to the Portenta Machine Control using the `Portenta Machine Control Configuration` window.
+When starting a new project in the PLC IDE, you may notice that the Ethernet properties in the sketch are commented out.
+To enable the necessary configurations, simply uncomment these lines.
+The sketch can be found in the `Resources` panel of the PLC IDE.
+Once you update the sketch, upload it to the Portenta Machine Control using the `Portenta Machine Control Configuration` window.

-The following are the necessary Ethernet properties within the sketch for the Modbus TCP Server Portenta Machine Control.
+Below are the required Ethernet properties within the sketch for the Modbus TCP Server Portenta Machine Control.

 ```arduino
 void setup()